kyleaoman/simfiles/README.md

  - cd to a directory outside the module and launch `python`; you should be able to do `from simfiles import SimFiles`

 ## Usage:

+Below are some notes for a quick start, see also the [documentation](https://kyleaoman.github.io/simfiles/build/html/index.html).

 ```python
 from simfiles import SimFiles